New Drug Discovery Tools

 Add&Read TR-FRET Solution (Add&Read® based wash-free ELISA)

-With the continuous innovation and development in the biopharmaceutical field, biopharmaceutical products such as antibody drugs, recombinant protein drugs, and vaccines are receiving increasing attention and importance.
-Chinese hamster ovary (CHO) cells have many advantages, such as suitability for large-scale industrial culture, mature and stable expression systems, resistance to human virus infection, and the ability to express human glycosylation modifications, making them the most widely used engineered cells in biopharmaceutical production.
+With continuous innovation in the biopharmaceutical field, products such as antibody drugs, recombinant protein drugs, and vaccines are gaining importance.
+Chinese hamster ovary (CHO) cells have many advantages.
+They are suitable for large-scale industrial culture, have mature and stable expression systems, resist human virus infection, and can express human glycosylation modifications.
+This makes them the most widely used engineered cells in biopharmaceutical production.

 When expressing target proteins using CHO cell lines, host cell proteins (HCPs) are generated as byproducts.
-Although purification processes can remove over 99% of HCPs, some remain in the product.
-These residual HCPs, once introduced into the human immune system, may pose potential safety risks.
-From an immunogenicity perspective, they may induce immune responses; furthermore, they may adversely affect the product's stability and efficacy.
-Therefore, the issue of residual HCPs in protein drugs has become a key factor in whether biologics can obtain regulatory approval.
+Although purification processes can remove over 99% of HCPs, some may remain in the final product.
+These residual HCPs can pose potential safety risks when introduced into the human immune system.
+From an immunogenicity perspective, they may induce immune responses and adversely affect the product's stability and efficacy.
+Therefore, the issue of residual HCPs in protein drugs is crucial for obtaining regulatory approval.

 Each country has established strict regulations on HCP residues: